Summer Retreat Program at Shin Pond, Maine

 We prefer a commitment of at least two weeks.

 Requests for use of the property for shorter periods will be given lower priority.
 The property is not generally available for brief stays, e.g., an overnight or weekend visit.
-Applications should be sent to Dr. Bernard Unti at The Humane Society of the United States, by mail to 1255 23rd Street, NW, Suite 450, Washington, DC 20037; by fax to 301-258-3077; or by email to firstname.lastname@example.org.
+Applications should be sent to Dr. Bernard Unti at the Humane Society of the United States, at email@example.com.
 Applications will be received on an ongoing basis.